 In November 2016, I experienced a profound call to return to Christianity, even to the style of Christianity I was born into.
 Since then that call has led in a specific direction – toward these folks: I’m grateful to have been accepted as a Postulant in the Order of Ecumenical Franciscans.
 Postulancy means a period … Continue reading What I Want to Be When I Grow Up

-I'm honored to serve as a co-editor and monthly(ish) contributor to The Resistance Prays progressive Christian newsletter.
+I'm honored to serve as managing editor and monthly(ish) contributor to The Resistance Prays progressive Christian newsletter.
 Sign up here to receive the daily devotional email - or find The Resistance Prays on Facebook or Twitter.
-My columns: Who knows your true self?
-Hint: it's not Amazon (July 7, 2018) The Lex Talionis overturned - … Continue reading The Resistance Prays
+My columns: Trump of a thousand days - Not all have survived, but many have resisted (October 18, 2019) … Continue reading The Resistance Prays

 I needed something to do while I boned up on some music, so I typed up all the books I read in 2018.
 In many ways a satisfying list - lots and lots about mysticism and what you might call spiritual life-hacking, plus a nice smattering of YA fantasy, mysteries, and general fiction (that last … Continue reading What I Read in 2018

 On September 11, 2001, I was in Manhattan.
 Almost 3,000 people died there.
 I was moderately inconvenienced.
 And completely freaked out, but not in a way that mattered compared to the evacuees, the responders, the dead, the bereaved.
 It triggered some personal upheaval, but all of a philosophical nature.
 I was busy with work and … Continue reading A Visit with Father Mychal